Tanaya20/Adv-Maths/README.md

-# Adv-Maths
+# Disaster
-This is about Advance Maths
+This is about Disaster Management